sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 party.
 If an adversary could replace either the public key or the ciphertext with its own, it would generate a shared key with Alice or Bob.
-Hence, it is important that the protocol that uses a KEM lets Bob be able to verify that the public key he obtains came from Alice and that the ciphertext that Alice receives came from Bob (that is, an entity that Alice is willing to communicate with).
+Hence, it is important that the protocol that uses a KEM lets Bob be able to verify that the public key he obtains came from Alice and lets Alice verify that the ciphertext came from Bob (that is, an entity that Alice is willing to communicate with).
 Such verification can be performed by cryptographic methods such as digital signatures or a MAC to verify integrity of the protocol exchange.